 Hyperopia (farsightedness) will be treatable very soon.

 The lack of flap creation in SMILE has some benefits, such as less risk of dry eye or flap complications.
-However, patients may have a slightly longer trajectory to full visual recovery after SMILE vs. LASIK.
+Recovery time is shorter after SMILE laser, it is about an hour.
+Patients return to their normal lives earlier after SMILE laser surgery.

 Ultimately, both SMILE and LASIK are safe procedures.